Quad-Plex/quads-modest-toolbox/README.md

 └── <other script files>
 ```

+### Hotkeys:

+- All Hotkeys are configured through the submenu, under 'Hotkey Configuration'
+- Most Hotkeys trigger a 'banner' message showing they've been enabled/disabled (the messages to use are quite limited, I had to get creative here...)
+- **The Teleport (Objective/Waypoint) Hotkeys in here are much improved!
+They work mid-air, in water etc., I highly recommend you use these instead of the menu default**

+### Theme (`Quad_Tools_Theme`):

+- First time you start the menu with the scripts, it will add a new theme (`Quad_Tools_Theme`) to the menu settings
+- Press 'Reload Themes' once for it to appear if you can't see it
+- I **highly recommend** switching to this theme, as some scripts are designed to look best with it (playerlist for example)

-If you want to, you can delete the `README.md` file if you don't need it anymore.
+If you want to, you can delete the `README.md` file if you don't need it anymore after this.

-## Full Feature List:
+## <ins>Full Feature List:</ins>

 - <ins>**Playerlist**</ins>
   - Player Info (Player Stats like K/D, Money, Health, Vehicle etc)